The Ultimate Guide to Visiting Cadillac Ranch

 Visiting the Cadillac Ranch was at the top of my road trip wishlist when I found out it was on our route.
-This roadside stop has been an icon of Route 66 since 1974 when it was created by a group of artists and architects.
-The Cadillacs reside in a baron field; sharply stick out from the earth waiting for visitors to take photos and add yet, another layer of spray paint to the surface of each car.
+This roadside stop has been an icon of Route 66 since 1974, when a group of artists and architects created it.
+The Cadillacs reside in a baron field, sharply sticking out from the earth, waiting for visitors to take photos and adding yet another layer of spray paint to the surface of each car.

 Getting to the Ranch